ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ```

 <info-box>
-	Note that the context watchdog passes its configuration to the added editors.
+	Note that the context watchdog passes its configuration to editor watchdogs that it creates for added editors.
 </info-box>

 ## Limitations

-The watchdog does not handle errors thrown during the editor or context initialization (by e.g. `Editor.create()`) and editor destruction (e.g. `Editor#destroy()`).
-Errors thrown at these stages mean that there is a problem in the code integrating the editor with your application and such a problem cannot be fixed by restarting the editor.
+The watchdogs do not handle errors thrown during the editor or context initialization (e.g. in `Editor.create()`) and editor destruction (e.g. in `Editor#destroy()`).
+Errors thrown at these stages mean that there is a problem in the code integrating the editor with your application and such problem cannot be fixed by restarting the editor.